neilbrown/edlib/README.md

 As well as a dedicated command (the “handler”) and private data, each pane has:

-- x,y co-ordinates together with width and height.
-The co-ordinates are relative to the parent, and by recursive addition can be made absolute.
+- x,y coordinates together with width and height.
+The coordinates are relative to the parent, and by recursive addition can be made absolute.
 - a “z” value which indicates display priority with respect to